Career growth for mid-career professionals: the advantage you already have

 Frequently asked questions

-What are the unique challenges of mid-career professionals?
+What are the unique challenges facing mid-level professionals?

 Mid-career professionals face a structural challenge: the traditional career ladder has fewer rungs above than below.
 Organizations have limited senior roles but many mid-level ones.
 Mid-career professionals compete with both younger rising stars (who are hungry and mobile) and external candidates (who bring fresh perspective).
 Expertise developed over 10-15 years becomes taken for granted internally, making advancement require intentional visibility-building, not just performance.